 The annual Eily Keary Award will recognises the contribution by an individual, organisation or part of an organisation to increasing equality, diversity and inclusion in their sector of the maritime industry.

 Nominations are now invited for the 2021 Eily Keary Award.
+Nominations should describe the contribution made towards enhancing equality, diversity and inclusion in the maritime sector, in line with the Eily Keary Award criteria that is available here.
 Individuals may not nominate themselves, although employees may nominate their company or organisation.

-Nominations may be up to 750 words and should describe the technological contribution which the individual, company or organisation has made in the field of design, construction and operation of maritime vessels and structures,
+Nominations may be up to 750 words and should describe the contribution made towards enhancing equality, diversity and inclusion in the maritime sector.